The Truth About Body Composition: Healthy Body Fat Percentage

 How to Calculate Your Body Fat Percentage at Home

 There are also ways to calculate your body fat percentage at home.
-These are, however, not as accurate as the methods above.
-They can give you a general idea of where you stand.
+These are less accurate than the methods above.
+But, they can give you a general idea of your current levels.

 If you want to calculate your body fat percentage using the US Navy Method, all you need is a measuring tape to measure different parts of your body.
 The points at which you measure are different for men and women.